Abhinav-Nemo/My-CCNA_prep/README.md

 LAB 1 : In this lab ,I assigned appropiate IP address to the router interfaces and saved the running config to startup config.
 PC-1, PC-2 & PC-3 can communicate with each other now.

-LAb 2 : In this lab, file transfer protocols such as FTP & TFTP are used to transfer files from server to the router.
+FTP&TFTP lab : In this lab, file transfer protocols such as FTP & TFTP are used to transfer files from server to the router.

-LAB 3 : In this lab, R1 is the DHCP server.
+DHCP lab : In this lab, R1 is the DHCP server.
 DHCP pools are created for 3 different networks.
 R2 is assigned as a DHCP relay agent for the HR network.

 3 TIER ARCH : A model of an enterprize network with a access layer, distribution layer and a core layer.
 Layer 2 trunking is used to seperate vlans.
 OSPF is used in to configure routes in the network.
 Layer 3 of the network(CORE layer) is in a different vlan seperated from the other layers.
 A server provides the IP address to the network via DHCP.
 A default route to internet with NAT is used to translate IP address going out.
 HSRP is used to provide redundancy to the network.